rkreddyy/front_end_development_topics/CI_CD.md

 # Continuous Integration/ Delivery/ Deployment

-### Most of the CI/CD pipelines will have seven steps.
+### Most of the CI/CD pipelines will have the following steps.
 Below steps gives an idea of the building blocks of a typical CICD pipeline.
 - We'll trigger the pipeline by pushing an update to the Git repository where the application code is stored.
 - Or, in some cases, we may trigger the pipeline manually if needed.
 - In the first two stages, we'll put any required libraries in place and do a sanity check.